Summer Application Resources

 If you are teaching or have taught the student, please respond to questions 1 through 4 and 11.
 If you have not taught the student, please respond to questions 5 through 11.

 - What course(s) has this applicant taken with you and when?
+Please list below.

 - Flexibility, adaptability, and a willingness to compromise are essential qualities for successful study abroad.
 In your view, how does the applicant possess these qualities?
-Please explain with detailed examples if possible.
+Please explain with examples if possible.

-- In some cases students are asked to be part of a living/learning community.
+- In some programs, students are asked to be part of a living/learning community.
 What characteristics does this candidate possess that would contribute to the group and what strengths would you like to see further developed while the applicant is abroad?

 - Keeping in mind that study abroad can be stressful and emotionally challenging, do you have any reservations about this applicant’s participation in an overseas study program?
 Please explain.